The composition step runs a Docker Composition as a means to execute finite commands in a more complex interaction of services.

 The primary purpose of compositions is to run integration tests or any kind of tests that require multiple services for their execution.

-The syntax offered by Codefresh closely follows the syntax for Docker-compose files, so if already know how Docker compose works, you will be immediately familiar with Codefresh compositions.
+The syntax offered by Codefresh closely follows the syntax for Docker-compose files (version 2), so if already know how Docker compose works, you will be immediately familiar with Codefresh compositions.

 The big difference between the two, is that Codefresh is distinguishing between two kinds of services